 - In the Midwest, it flowers between April and May.
 In other additional areas, the plant can bloom into August.

 - You will find this brightly colored flowering perennial growing in wet, boggy soil.
 Most often in marshes, wet meadows, swamps, and stream banks.

 - Round green leaves

 - There are four to nine (mostly five) petal-like, brightly colored – yolk yellow, white or magenta flowers. (flower color combination vary by region)

-- In the Midwest, locations bloom time occurs between March and June.
+- In the Midwest, location bloom time occurs between April and May.

-- Areas in high altitudes, the pant can bloom into August.
+- In areas in high altitudes, the pant can bloom into August.

 Excellent Plant For Early Pollinators